tillpayments/woocommerce-plugin/README.md

 ## Installation

+Download **tillpayments.zip** from our [latest releases](https://github.com/tillpayments/woocommerce-plugin/releases/latest)

 1. Upload the plugin files to the `/wp-content/plugins/tillpayments` directory, or install the plugin through the WordPress plugins screen directly.
-   (**IMPORTANT**: If uploaded via Wordpress please ensure the plugin is placed into the path above / named accordingly)
+   ***If uploaded via Wordpress please ensure the plugin is placed into the path above / named accordingly***
 1. Activate the plugin through the 'Plugins' screen in WordPress

 ## Plugin Activation